Written by Dion Jay Tality

 Outsourcing doesn’t end with choosing a contact center support provider.
 You must create a service-level agreement (SLA).
 This contract defines the relationship between the company and its hired service provider.

 - Service efficiency measures how fast agents handle customer contact.
-It covers metrics such as average handling time (AHT) and first contact resolution (FCR).
+It covers average handling time (AHT) and first contact resolution (FCR).

 - Service quality measures the kind of service agents provide for customers.
 Quality analysts (QAs) monitor and audit contacts to ensure quality and compliance.
 The QA score is one of the most crucial metrics.